-What to Buy to Eat Healthy on a Budget?
+What to Buy to Eat Healthy on a Budget

-It can be hard to know where to begin at the grocery store when it comes to a budget friendly diet.
-The following foods are a good place to start when it comes to cheap but healthy eating!
+It can be hard to know where to begin at the grocery store for a budget-friendly diet.
+The following foods are a good place to start when it comes to cheap but healthy eating:

-- Alternative Grains– Traditional foods like white rice and pasta might not fit the mold for being healthy on a budget.
-There are great alternatives to these foods though!
-Whether you choose quinoa, millet or buckwheat, you can look forward to a healthy dinner.
-Luckily, these foods are easy on the bank, too.
+- Alternative Grains– Traditional foods like white rice and pasta may be cheap, but they don’t have much nutritional value other than empty carbohydrates.
+There are great alternatives to these foods, though!
+Whether you choose quinoa, millet, farro, barley, or buckwheat, you can make a healthy dinner with plenty of whole grains to keep you full.
+Luckily, these foods are easy on the wallet, too.
 So share your finds with others on your favorite family app!

 What Are Some Easy Ideas for a Healthy Diet on a Budget?